Infinite presentability of groups and condensation: Condensation groups

+By a result of D. L. Boyer, a countably infinite abelian group $A$ has either $\aleph_0$ or $2^{\aleph_0}$ subgroups; the second case occurs if and only if $A$ is either not minimax or if it admits $\Z(p^\infty)^2$ as a quotient for some prime $p$ (\cite[Thm.\,1]{Boy56}).
+The stated characterization of abelian groups with $2^{\aleph_0}$ subgroups characterizes also the abelian groups $A$ that are condensation points in $\mathcal{N}(A)$: Boyer \cite{Boy56} from which the first equivalence above can be checked directly.

-\begin{proposition} Let $A$ be an abelian group.
-Then \begin{enumerate} \item $A$ is a not a condensation point in $\mathcal{N}(A)$ if and only if $A$ is minimax and does not admit $\Z(p^\infty)^2$ as a quotient for any prime $p$; \item $A$ is not of intrinsic condensation (i.e., $\{0\}$ is a not a condensation point in $\mathcal{N}(A)$) if and only if $A$ is minimax and $A/T_A$ does not admit $\Z(p^\infty)^2$ as a quotient for any prime $p$, where $T_A$ is the torsion group of $A$. \end{enumerate} \end{proposition} Note that the first condition also characterizes abelian groups with countably many subgroups, a result due to Boyer \cite{boyer} from which the first equivalence above can be checked directly.
+\begin{proposition}[ {\cite[Prop.~A and Thm.~G]{CGP10}}] Let $A$ be an abelian group.
+Then \begin{enumerate}[(1)] \item $A$ is a condensation point in $\mathcal{N}(A)$ if and only if $A$ is either not minimax or admits $\Z(p^\infty)^2$ as a quotient for some prime $p$; \item $A$ is of intrinsic condensation (i.e., $\{0\}$ is a condensation point in $\mathcal{N}(A)$) if and only if either $A$ is minimax or there exists a prime $p$ such that $\Z(p^\infty)^2$ is a quotient of $A$ and $\Z(p^\infty)$ a quotient of $A/T(A)$.
+Here $T(A)$ denotes the torsion group of $A$. \end{enumerate} \end{proposition} For the definition of minimax groups, see section \ref{Characterization-abelian-groups-with-INI-family}.
+If one applies part (2) of the previous proposition to the centre $Z$ of a finitely generated group $G$ one gets \begin{corollary} Let $G$ be a finitely generated group with centre $Z$.
+Suppose there exists a prime $p$ such that $\Z(p^\infty)^2$ is a quotient of $Z$ and $\Z(p^\infty)$ a quotient of $Z/T(Z)$.
+Then $G$ is an intrinsic condensation group. \end{corollary}